SidneyAllen/asc-2021-rebel/README.md

 ## Custom Property
 A custom property has been added to the Pet schema.
 The extension is a boolean and used to identify properties which are dates, but do not follow a standard date format.
 In this example, the date format created by Microsoft called.
 MSJSON dateformat.

+The OpenAPI extension is defined as x-is-msdate and used in the mustache templates for the Java SDK to modify the code generated so a native Java date is both returned and accepted then converted to MSJSON date format.

 ```
 dob:
     description: Date of birth – YYYY-MM-DD